OPM/ResInsight-UserDocumentation/content/import/EclipseSummaryData.md

 **h5 File Format**

 *Eclipse* is able to reorganize the summary data after a simulations has completed.
-This will produce an additional curve data file with the extention **h5**.
+This will produce an additional curve data file with the extension **h5**.
 The curve data in this file is identical to curve data in **UNSMRY**.

 ResInsight will now by default use **H5** files to import summary data, as this format has good performance for large datasets.
 The native *Eclipse* **UNSMRY** reader can be used when configured in [Eclipse Summary Preferences]({{< relref "preferences#eclipse-summary" >}}).